AlexArcPy/python-for-gis-progression-path/README.md

 * Learn about numerical computing and data science:
 - Install `Anaconda`(https://www.continuum.io/downloads) and learn about `conda`.
 This is helpful as [Python in ArcGIS Pro](https://geonet.esri.com/docs/DOC-8359) is implemented using a [conda](http://conda.pydata.org/docs/test-drive.html) env
 - Learn numerics, science, and data with Python with [scipy-lectures](http://www.scipy-lectures.org/)
+- Learn what [`scipy.spatial`](https://docs.scipy.org/doc/scipy/reference/spatial.html) can do for your GIS work
 * Learn about managing and processing larger spatial datasets as performance will matter.
  - learn profiling techniques to find out what code takes most time to execute
  - learn benchmarking to compare execution time for functions that do the same thing using different tools (eg. looking for the fastest way to count points in polygons)